st3phy/short-url/README.md

 # URL Shortner
-This is an URL shortner created by *your trully*. :grinning:
+This is an URL shortner created by *yours truly*. :grinning:

 ### What is an URL shortner?
 At its most basic, an *URL shortener* takes some long, unwieldy link and turns it into a shorter, easy-to-share one.